 You will often hear that most neighbors are understanding and perfectly willing to accept bees in the neighborhood.
 I believe this is true.
 But your problem is not the vast majority who are understanding, but the single one who isn’t.
 And there is always one.

-In spite of all that, there are two kinds of beekeepers: those who announce their hobby to the world and those who quietly mind their own business.
+In spite of all that, there are two kinds of beekeepers: those who announce their hobby to the world and those who quietly mind their own business and hide the hive.
 I understand either philosophy because each has pros and cons, and every beekeeping situation is different.

 But before you accuse me of being vague and wishy-washy, let me clarify that I absolutely belong to the latter group.
 I mind my own business and expect them to mind theirs.
 My neighbors know I have bees, but I never told them.
 I think it just osmosed into their consciousness, the way their pigs and roosters osmosed into mine.